The Ultimate Catering for Buffet Checklist You Need Now

 • Around 225 g per child

+for a full buffet style meal, then adjust depending on how long the event runs and whether there are additional courses such as canapes or dessert [6].
 Caterers often suggest slightly over ordering, roughly 10 to 20 percent above your estimate, so you do not risk running out, especially for key items like protein and popular sides [7].

 Choose The Right Buffet Menu Type

-Once you know your numbers and budget, choose the style of food buffet catering that fits your event.
+Once you know your numbers and budget, choose the style offood buffet cateringthat fits your event.

 Breakfast or brunch buffet